Reviewed – April 2018

 Misuse and Infringements

-Complaints or concerns relating to e-safety should be made to the e-safety coordinators or line manager.
+Complaints or concerns relating to e-safety should be made to the e-safety coordinators, line manager or ICT Manager.

 All users are aware of the procedures for reporting accidental access to inappropriate materials.
-The breach must be immediately reported to the e-safety coordinators / line manager.
+The breach must be immediately reported to the teacher e-safety coordinators or ICT Manager.

-Deliberate access to inappropriate materials by any user will lead to the incident being logged by the e-safety co-ordinator, depending on the seriousness of the offence; investigation by the Headteacher/ LA.
-Staff are aware that misuse or misconduct could lead to disciplinary action.
+Deliberate access to inappropriate materials by any user will lead to the incident being logged, in the first instance, by OneIT and then forwarded to the e-safety co-ordinator.
+Depending on the seriousness of the offence; investigation maybe carried out by the Headteacher or LA.
+Staff are aware that negligent use or deliberate misconduct could lead to disciplinary action.

 Pupils with additional needs